rickmansfield/rickmansfield/README.md

 - ⚡ Fun fact: ...My wife and I removate homes for bonding, exercise, and community building.
 - 🤔 I have two rules in life.
 1) Don't cause work or harm to others.
 2) Take care of yourself.
 - ⚡ Want a Github Page like mine https://github.com/anuraghazra/github-readme-stats
+- ⚡ Fun fact: ...We are in Punta Cana This wekk.

 ## Skills: